tsilva/curriculum-vitae/README.md

 Nihonaid was a tool I developed to assist in my learning of the Japanese language, namely to memorize the Kanji character set.

 It presented the user with each character in order of complexity, and asked him for the meaning.
 The user then saw the meaning, and had to select how well he remembered it.
-The application would use this feedback and feed it into a Neural Network that kept track of how well the user new each character, and decided when was the best time to present it to the user again.
+The application would use this feedback and feed it into a Neural Network that kept track of how well the user knew each character, and decided when was the best time to present it to the user again.

 This way, the software would only present the user with characters he didn't know, or that the application predicted he would probably had forgotten by then.
 For example, it would present a character the first time, and if the user said he didn't know the meaning at all, it would decide it would display it again in the next training session.
 In the next session the user could say he remembered it, and the application would decide to show it again in two days.
 In two days if the user remembered it again, then it would show it again in one week, and so on and so forth.